kubk/mobx-form-lite/README.md

 ### Documentation

-To check out docs, visit vitepress.dev.
+To check out docs, visit [https://kubk.github.io/mobx-form-lite/](https://kubk.github.io/mobx-form-lite/)

 ### State

-The package is work in progress.
+The package is close to a major release.
 The API is not stable and may change in the future.
-Use at your own risk.
-Check the unit tests to see what it can do.
+Check the unit tests to see what the library can do.